 - Select Save changes.

-Now that the endpoint information exists, the VSTS to Azure Stack connection is ready to use.
+Now that the endpoint is created, the VSTS to Azure Stack connection is ready to use.
 The build agent in Azure Stack gets instructions from VSTS, and then the agent conveys endpoint information for communication with Azure Stack.

 Develop your application build